Disciplinary hearings - May 2017

 There were multiple instances of noncompliant and electrically unsafe prescribed electrical work including at the school.
 He installed power sockets, heating circuits, wired lights back to a new distribution board all in a non-compliant manner leaving it electrically unsafe and that he failed to adequately test that installation.
 The noncompliant work was later discovered when alterations were carried out and wall linings were removed exposing the noncompliant work.

-The Board ordered Mr Winter to attend a specified course of instruction and to pay a pay a fine of $2,000.00 and to pay the Board $1,000.00 towards the costs of the 2 hearings.
+The Board ordered the electrician to attend a specified course of instruction and to pay a pay a fine of $2,000.00 and to pay the Board $1,000.00 towards the costs of the 2 hearings.

-The prescribed electrical work was carried out under Mr Winter’s supervision.
+The prescribed electrical work was carried out under the electrician's supervision.
 He submitted that he had been let down by the persons under his supervision.
 The case highlighted the need for appropriate supervision.
 The District Court in Gallagher v Electrical Workers Registration Board noted:

 As is made apparent by the definition of "supervision" in the Act that requires control and direction by the supervisor so as to ensure that the electrical work is performed competently, that appropriate safety measures are adopted, and that when completed the work complies with the requisite regulations.
 At the very least supervision in that context requires knowledge that work is being conducted, visual and other actual inspection of the work during its completion, assessment of safety measures undertaken by the person doing the work on the site itself, and, after completion of the work, a decision as to compliance of the work with the requisite regulations.